<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Performance: Replication enhances system performance by enabling more work, serving more requests, and processing more data.
 This results in a faster system reduced latency, and the ability to handle a high throughput of data.

 Scalability: Replication makes the system easier to scale.
-With more replicated nodes, it becomes simpler to scale by adding databases, servers, or services as needed.
-Geographical scaling is also facilitated by replicating nodes in different continents or countries.
+With more replicated nodes, adding databases, servers, or services as needed becomes simpler.
+Replicating nodes in different continents or countries also facilitates geographic scaling.

 Many distributed systems leverage this concept to address reliability, performance, and fault-tolerance challenges.